kimkha/aor-loopback/README.md

 Loopback-style REST Client for [admin-on-rest](https://github.com/marmelab/admin-on-rest), the frontend framework for building admin applications on top of REST services.

+# Important note

+Because of recent changes of **admin-on-rest**, this module will only support version 0.9.0 (or later) of admin-on-rest.

 ## How to use

 1. `yarn add aor-loopback`